Opinion by David Stone

 My first direct experience with news reporting happened way back in 1968.
-A vehement anti-war activist, uninvited, I visited my favorite hometown columnist.
+An anti-war activist, I visited my favorite hometown columnist.
 Tom Cawley wrote for the Binghamton Press.

-Protesting the bloody conflict in Southeast Asia wasn’t popular in my conservative Upstate hometown, but I hoped he would listen.
+Protesting the bloody conflict in Southeast Asia wasn’t popular in my conservative Upstate hometown, but I hoped he’d listen.
 Cawley turned my story into a three parter.
 (I was only Part One.)

 In those days, I had no complaint about accuracy or fairness.
 Balance wasn’t the rickety nonsense it is now.
 Responsibility mattered.